What is Acupuncture?

 All of the treatment should be undertaken when you are lying down.
 As the muscles relax and blood vessels dilate, and the circulation is stimulated, your blood pressure and blood sugar level maybe drop a tight bit.
 So please make sure your stomach is not empty before the treatment, and also make sure you are not dizzy before you get up after the treatment.
 Have some warm water after the treatment, and you may need some snack as well if you are diabetic.

-A block of 3 sessions in 4 weeks is recommended for an injury.
+A block of 3 sessions in 4 weeks is recommended.